hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 The legacy encoder logic does not handle 576p nor 480p resolutions (Anamorphic).

 If you wanted a .mpg file to burn to DVD then use another tool, eg FFmpeg, to convert (transcode) the final mp4.
 It's easy enough.
+There's a couple of .bat files included, eg `slideshow_make_mpg_for_pal-dvd_from_pal-mp4.bat` as examples.
+Drag and drop a slideshow .mp4 file onto it and it'll create a new .mpg file from it.

 # How-to : short version